 There is no parking available at the Farewell Street entrance.
 Limited on-street parking is available at the north end of the link as it exits onto Colonel Sam Drive.
 This is the entrance most used by the general public.

-Located along the Ed Knoll Memorial Walkway is Scott’s Pond.
+Located along the Ed Kroll Memorial Walkway is Scott’s Pond.
 Named after Oshawa’s premier naturalist, George A. Scott, this is an excellent spot to watch for turtles, rails and herons.
 Also in the vicinity is a snake hibernaculum, explained through an illustrated, interpretative sign.

 Further east along the trail is a bridge, sponsored by the Waterfront Regeneration Trust, that takes you into the Ghost Road Bush, over to the Beaver Pond.

-Another feature located along the Ed Knoll Memorial Walkway is Scattergood’s Pond, named after the family that once owned it.
+Another feature located along the Ed Kroll Memorial Walkway is Scattergood’s Pond, named after the family that once owned it.
 Their knowledge of the area provides us with a valuable historical perspective on the Marsh.
 A viewing deck here provides good opportunities to observe waterfowl, turtles, muskrats and various aquatic plants.
 Continuing along the trail also provides excellent views of the Marsh.

 Ducks Unlimited Canada Viewing Platform